vedidev/android-store/README.md

 **December 1, 2013**: _android-store_ has been updated to use Google's In-App Billing version 3.
 There is no need to use our _test mode_ to make static response purchases, everything is handled by Google now.
 Furthermore, you can now test **real** purchases using test accounts in the [Google Developer Console](https://play.google.com/apps/publish).

 > - Functions removed: `setTestMode()` & `isTestMode()` - not needed anymore
+> - Events removed: `onMarketRefund` - as of IAB version 3 Google does not support refunds anymore.
 > - `StoreController.storeOpening()` does not take an activity as a parameter anymore.

 The current virtual economny model is called **modelV3**.
 Want to learn more about it?
 Try these: